Random walks in Euclidean space: Notation and outline

 Write $\t(\mu)$ for the projection of $\mu$ on $\O(d)$, i.e. for $f\in C(\O(d))$

 Denote by $G\subset \Isom(\R^d)$ the closure of the group generated by $\supp(\widetilde\mu*\mu)$.
 Fix any element $\g_0\in\supp \mu$.
 Then it is clear that $\supp\mu\subset\g_0 G$.

-We can replace $\mu$ by $\mu'=\mu^{*(k)}$ for some integer $k>1$ without loss of generality, since $Y_{lk+j}$, the $lk+j$th step of the original random walk is the $l$th step of the modified random walk started from the random point $Y_j$.
-If we do so then we replace $G$ by $G'$, the closure of the group generated by $\supp(\widetilde{\mu^{*(k)}}*\mu^{*(k)})$.
+We can replace $\mu$ by $\mu'=\mu^{*(k)}$ for some fixed integer $k>1$ without loss of generality, since $Y_{lk+j}$, the $lk+j$th step of the original random walk, is the $l$th step of the modified random walk started from the random point $Y_j$.
+If we do so then we replace $G$ by the group $G'$ as defined as the closure of the group generated by $\supp(\widetilde{\mu^{*(k)}}*\mu^{*(k)})$.
 It can be seen easily that $G'$ is the closure of the group generated by

-In Lemma \ref{lm_normalize} we will see that if wee choose $k$ sufficiently large than $\t(G')$ is normalized by $\t(\g_0^k)$.
+In Lemma \ref{lm_normalize} we will see that if we choose $k$ sufficiently large than $\t(G')$ is normalized by $\t(\g_0^k)$.
+To keep this section compact, we postpone the statement and proof of Lemma \ref{lm_normalize}, as well as Lemmata \ref{lm_O} and \ref{lm_almostnd} that we will mention in the next pages.